Heidijvr/GifTastic/README.md

 ## GifTastic

 GIPHY API used to create a dynamic web page populated with gifs of choice.
-The assignment was completed by using JavaScript and jQuery to change the HTML, combined with CSS and images for styling purposes ([Play the GifTastic game](https://heidijvr.github.io/GifTastic/))
+The assignment was completed by using JavaScript and jQuery to change the HTML, combined with CSS and images for styling purposes ([Play the GifTastic game!](https://heidijvr.github.io/GifTastic/))
  .
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----

-**Challenges:**

 **Project Requirements:**